-This share of the company's profit is included in the Net Expenditure position in the Council's Comprehensive Income & Expenditure statement (CIES) for Waste Collection, Street Scene, and Horticulture Services along with the total management fee paid to the company less the efficiency rebate:
+This share of the company's profit is included in the net expenditure position in the Council's CIES for waste collection, fleet, streets, and horticulture services along with the net management fee paid to the company:

-AES net management fee included in CIES 2022/23
+2022/23 AES net management fee included in CIES 2023/24

-£000

-Management fee and charges 4,785

-Less efficiency rebate (25)
+£'000 £'000

-Net management fee 4,760
+4,760 Net management fee 6,199

-Less Joint Operation profit allocation (28)
+(28) Less Joint Operation profit allocation (14)

-Total 4,732
+4,732 Total 6,185

-Alliance Norse Ltd - (Registered company number 13861679)
+Alliance Norse Ltd: company number 13861679

-Alliance Norse Limited is a company created to deliver facilities management, property services and other maintenance services in the Staffordshire Moorlands and High Peak areas.
-The company has three shareholders: Staffordshire Moorlands District Council, High Peak Borough Council and Norse Commercial Services Limited, a trading arm of the Norse Group which is wholly owned by Norfolk Country Council.
+Alliance Norse Limited (ANL) delivers facilities management, property services and other maintenance services in the Staffordshire Moorlands and High Peak areas.
+The company has three shareholders: Staffordshire Moorlands District Council, High Peak Borough Council and Norse Commercial Services Ltd, a trading arm of the Norse Group which is wholly owned by Norfolk Country Council.
 The company was incorporated under the Company Act 2006 on 20 January 2022 as a private company limited by shares.
 It has issued ordinary shares of £0.25 each in the volume of 30 to Norse Commercial Services Ltd, 5 to Staffordshire Moorlands District Council and 5 to High Peak Borough Council.
 The registered office of the company is 280 Fifers Lane, Norwich, Norfolk, NR6 6EQ.
-Phase 1 of the project to deliver corporate cleaning and caretaking services went live on 1 April 2022 and phase 2, for the delivery of the remainder of the services, on 4 July 2022.
+Phase 1 of the project to deliver corporate cleaning and caretaking services went live on 1 April 2022, phase 2, for the delivery of the remainder of the services on 4 July 2022, and the Council's Disabled Facilities Grant Programme is now delivered via partner N-Able from 1 April 2023.

 The relationship between the shareholders has been assessed to establish the nature of the collaborative activity and how this should be presented in the Council's financial statements.
 There is a signed shareholders' agreement between all three parties setting out terms and conditions on which all parties have agreed to participate in the company and the rights and obligations of each of them as its members, thus the collaborative activity constitutes an arrangement.
 Furthermore, specific clauses in the agreement confirm that unanimous consent is implicit in the agreement, therefore the authorities equally have joint control of the arrangement.

-The agreement indicates that the Council has rights to the assets and obligations for the liabilities of the company, rather than rights to net assets, therefore the arrangement is classified as a Joint Operation.
-A joint operation does not require separate group accounts, instead the Council's share of the company's Balance Sheet and the outturn on service expenditure and income are consolidated line by line into the Council's own Comprehensive Income and Expenditure Statement, Cash Flow Statement and Balance Sheet.
-This consolidation has the effect of analysing the elements of the total fee paid to Alliance Norse Ltd for service delivery between employees, transport, supplies & services, and income and brings in the surplus achieved on the company's profit and loss showing the overall cost of the service.
+The agreement indicates that the Council has rights to the assets and obligations for the liabilities of the company, rather than rights to net assets, therefore the arrangement is classified as a joint operation.
+A joint operation does not require separate group accounts, instead the Council's share of the company's Balance Sheet and the outturn on service expenditure and income are consolidated line by line into the Council's own CIES, cash flow statement and balance sheet.
+This consolidation has the effect of analysing the elements of the total fee paid to ANL for service delivery between employees, transport, supplies & services, and income and brings in the surplus achieved on the company's profit and loss showing the overall cost of the service.

-The company has reported a profit at the balance sheet date, which is held on the company's balance sheet in reserves.
-During the year Alliance Norse Limited has provided services in proportion of 11% to Staffordshire Moorlands District Council and 89% to High Peak Borough Council (24% to the General Fund activities, and 65% to the Housing Revenue Account (HRA) activities).
-These proportions are shown in the tables below and are consolidated into the respective Councils' financial statements.
+The company has reported a profit at the balance sheet date, which is shown on the company's balance sheet in reserves.
+During the year ANL has provided services in proportion of 10% to Staffordshire Moorlands District Council and 90% to High Peak Borough Council (12% to the General Fund activities, and 78% to the Housing Revenue Account (HRA) activities).
+These proportions are consolidated into the respective Councils' financial statements.